Hayk Gyokchyan

-Hayk Gyokchyan (born December 11, 1989 in Yerevan) is a Lebanese professional basketball player.
-He currently plays for Riyadi Beirut in the Lebanese Basketball League.
-He finished his college season at Franklin & Marshall College.
+Hayk Gyokchyan (born December 11, 1989, in Yerevan) is a Lebanese professional basketball player.
+He currently plays for Al Riyadi Club Beirut in the Lebanese Basketball League.

-In early 2014 receiving an offer from Homenetmen Beirut B.C., he played briefly in the club, before joining Hekmeh B.C.
+In 2014 receiving an offer from Homenetmen Beirut B.C., he played briefly in the club, before joining Hekmeh B.C.
 Homenetmen fans used to boo him for leaving home to play for money in Sagesse/Hekmeh B.C.
-In 2016, Hayk came back to play for his home club Homenetmen, and then joined another club, Riyadi Beirut.
+In 2016, Hayk came back to play for his home club Homenetmen, and then joined Riyadi Beirut.

-Gyokchyan is the son of Lebanese-Armenian basketball coach Tigran Gyokchyan.